telerik/reporting-docs/getting-started/installation/security-best-practices.md

 This article explains the recommended practices related to Security when working with Telerik Reporting.

+## General Security Considerations

 ## Configuration Settings

-The suggestions in this section are responsibility of the developer embedding Telerik Reporting in a custom application.
+The suggestions in this section are the responsibility of the developer embedding Telerik Reporting in a custom application.

 Run your applications hosting the [Telerik Reporting REST Services]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) and [Web Report Viewers]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/overview%}) under [HTTPS protocol](https://developer.mozilla.org/en-US/docs/Glossary/HTTPS) and with the [CORS](https://developer.mozilla.org/en-US/docs/Glossary/CORS) enabled at the minimum required level.